benjmarshall/hlsclt/README.md

 A Vivado HLS Command Line Helper Tool.

-Supports a command line driven development process, which increases the performance of the HLS tool and massively increases compatibility with source control tools to provide an increase in productivity.
+Supports a command line driven development process, which increases the performance of the HLS tool and aids compatibility with source control tools, in order achieve an increase in productivity.

 ## Features
 - Flexibly execute any of the Vivado HLS build stages